DiogoPoletti/IP-Segment-Counter/README.md

 ## Screenshot
 ![Game Running](https://github.com/DiogoPoletti/IP-Segment-Counter/blob/main/Documentation/IPSegmentAndCharCounter.gif)

-## What have I learnt
+## What have I learned
 Creating this game enabled me to practice a few aspects:
-* Implement Python program in order to improve effectiveness when studying.
+* Implement Python program to improve effectiveness when studying.
 * Get familiar with conditions and loops.

 ## Code highlight
-This block of code was able to print the segment's counting and char counting even when there is no *.* at in the end of the IP address, which is usually the format an IP address is written.
+This block of code was able to print the segment's counting and char counting even when there is no *.* at the end of the IP address, which is usually the format in which an IP address is written.
 ```
 if character != '.':
     print("Segment {} has {} characters.".format(segmentCount, segmentCharacters))